ZixiQu/URLShortner/readme.md

 This is a project that implements Orchestration, Fault tolerance, Horizontal Scalability, Disaster Recovery, Consistency, Availability.

-The project is consist of 3 main parts
+The project is consist of 3 parts

 - URLShortner.java (will refer as host server below)
 - ProxyServer.java